pyscript/docs/docs/api.md

     (`_`) because they are also keywords in Python, and the `grid` is a custom class for a `div` with a `grid` style `display` property.

+    All these classes ultimately derive from the `pyscript.web.elements.Element` base class.

 In addition to properties defined by the HTML standard for each type of HTML element (e.g. `title`, `src` or `href`), all elements have the following properties and methods (in alphabetical order):